rootx90/Cyber-Security-Notes/01-CEH-notes/02-Module/13_lecture-M2.md

 	- output : u'll not see much information about this website , so this website is secure
 - so we gathered information via seeing major records like DNS , NS , MX records but subdomains records left ✔

-### 3rd source : gathering "subdomain" for I.G
+### Practical Work : 3rd source : gathering "subdomain" for I.G
 - STEP 1 : search subdomain finder & click on https://subdomainfinder.c99.nl <br>- this website works properly , but use other websites also by urself
 - STEP 2 : in this website , write "wscubetech.com" & click "start scan"
 	- Pic : <img src="../notes-pics/02-Module/13_lecture/13_lecture-12-M2.jpg" alt="Pic 1" width="500"/>
 	- these are sub-domains of wscubetech , some are active - which are running & some are non-active
 - now let's say u want to see each records separately like MX then search `MX record finder` ✔

-### 3rd source : gathering information via "dnsenum" inbuilt tool
+### Practical Work : 3rd source : gathering information via "dnsenum" inbuilt tool
 - so we gathered information via websites , now let's use a inbuilt tool i.e `dnsenum` ✔
 - STEP 1 : if u don't know about dnsenum then run `dnsenum -h`
 - STEP 2 : run `dnsenum wscubetech.com` ,